seblabbe/slabbe/README.rst

 =============================

 This is a Sage__ optional package containing a part of my own research code.
-It contains modules on digital geometry, combinatorics on words and more.
+Version ``0.1`` contains modules on digital geometry, combinatorics on words and more.
+Version ``0.2`` provides modules on multidimensional continued fraction algorithms, matrix cocycles, languages and tikzpictures.

 __ http://www.sagemath.org/